 Word on the (actual) high street is that their pizzas are giving the Plough a run for its money (especially since it’s a third of the price!) and currently at the time of print we in the Harborne Community Page are freaking out that they are now delivering!

 Top Tip: When Gabriel asks whether you want salad with your order… have the salad!
 Trust me, just do it.
 Also, the “small” chicken kebab is far from being a small chicken kebab.
 It’s huge!
-Order it with chips and salad (always salad!), you will be very well fed and happy with your purchase of less than a fiver!
+Order it with chips and salad (always have the salad!), you will be very well fed and happy with your purchase of less than a fiver!

 Top Tip: Gather your mates and book the booth.
 They are the best seats in the house.
-And always check the specials board or you’ll miss out on the ridiculously moreish lollipop chicken wings.
+And always check the specials board or you’ll miss out on the ridiculously moreish chicken wings.
 You need them and everything else in your life.

 If you like Craft Beer, The Paper Duck is the place for you.
 If you don’t like Craft Beer, The Paper Duck is still the place for you!
 I fall in the latter category and so luckily for me, they serve gin, wine and have the occasional cider on tap too.
 I have been a frequent visitor to the Duck since my first visit when attempting the infamous Harborne Mile (a pub crawl from one-side of Harborne to the other).
 Although I don’t remember much from that night, I have had a lot of memorable visits since.
 We have taken numerous beer loving friends, and they are always amazed to see the variety of the beers on their 18 taps.
 If that wasn’t enough, they have more canned beer in the fridge and various tappy take over events.